Everyone Has a Cobblepot

 "Everyone Has a Cobblepot" is the eighteenth episode of the television series Gotham.
 It premiered on FOX on March 2, 2015 and was written by Megan Mostyn-Brown, and directed by Bill Eagles.
 In this episode, after Commissioner Loeb's (Peter Scolari) controversial moves, Gordon (Ben McKenzie) looks for a solution to the problem.
 Meanwhile, Fish Mooney (Jada Pinkett Smith) comes face to face with the prison's director.

 The episode was watched by 6.10 million viewers and received positive reviews, with critics praising the twist ending and corruption themes.

 Plot

 Alfred (Sean Pertwee) wakes up in the hospital but refuses to tell James Gordon (Ben McKenzie) that Reggie Payne was responsible for his stabbing.
 In the prison's nursery, Mooney (Jada Pinkett Smith) is visited by Dr. Francis Dulmacher (Colm Feore).
 Mooney wants to be his second-hand, based on her experiences with Falcone (John Doman).
-Dulmacher gives Mooney a new sky-blue irised eye, and gives Mooney the opportunity to prove herself worthy of working as his right-hand woman.
+Dulmacher gives Mooney a new sky-blue irised eye, and the opportunity to prove herself worthy of working as his right-hand woman.